Generic Name: Somatropin (rDNA origin - Nonrefrigerated) (SBS) (soe ma TROE pin)

-- If you have a history of cancer or tumors, talk with your doctor.
-The chance of new tumors may be raised in some patients.
+- If you have cancer or a tumor or have ever had cancer or a tumor, talk with your doctor.
+The chance of cancer or tumor growth is raised with somatropin (rDNA origin - nonrefrigerated) (SBS).
+The chance of new tumors may also be raised in some patients.

 - If you have Turner syndrome, talk with your doctor.
 The chance of ear infections, high blood pressure, and very bad blood vessel problems like stroke and bleeding in the brain may be raised.

-- If you are 65 or older, use somatropin with care.
+- If you are 65 or older, use somatropin (rDNA origin - nonrefrigerated) (SBS) with care.
 You could have more side effects.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 - Some products have benzyl alcohol.
 Do not give a product that has benzyl alcohol in it to a newborn or infant.
 Talk with the doctor to see if this product has benzyl alcohol in it.

 Use somatropin (rDNA origin - nonrefrigerated) (SBS) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into the fatty part of the skin.

 - If you will be giving yourself the shot, your doctor or nurse will teach you how to give the shot.

 - Follow how to use as you have been told by the doctor or read the package insert.